ChainSafe/game-docs-v2/docs/v2.6/13_lootboxes.md

 1. You can import our Lootboxes sample scene by navigating to Window → Package Manager.
 2. Add a new package by name by pressing + and adding via git url and entering `https://github.com/ChainSafe/web3.unity.git?path=/Packages/io.chainsafe.web3-unity.lootboxes`
 3. Once the package is installed, click on the Samples tab.
 Import the samples.
-4. Once imported, you can find the scene by navigating to Samples → web3.unity SDK → 2.6 → Web3.Unity Samples → Scenes → SampleLogin - Lootboxes.
+4. Once imported, you can find the scene by navigating to Samples → web3.unity SDK → 3.0.X → Web3.Unity Samples → Scenes → SampleLogin - Lootboxes.
-5. Click on the Login Logic - Ramp object and in the inspector, modify the Scene To Load to your preferred scene.
-6. Add the Lootboxes scene and your scene to the build settings, and you’re done.

 ## What is Chainlink VRF?